The Transient Cost of Learning in Queueing Systems: Optimal transient cost of learning for queueing networks

-This section introduces a policy that learns to schedule a queueing network near-optimally.
-Queueing networks generalize multi-queue multi-server system by allowing jobs to probabilistically transition to queues after obtaining service (Section~\ref{sec:model-network}).
-The DM has knowledge of the feasible set of schedules $\bolds{\Sigma}$ and the sets of servers belonging to queues $\bolds{\set{B}}$, but not of the system parameters.
-In particular, the DM has no initial information of the arrival rate vector $\bolds{\Lambda}$, the service rate vector $\bolds{\mu}$, the job transition matrix $\bolds{P}$, and the sets of destination queues for servers $\bolds{\set{D}}$.
-The DM learns these parameters over time by observing job arrivals, services and the transition of jobs from servers to queues.
-In each period $t$, the DM selects a feasible schedule $\bolds{\sigma}(t) \in \bolds{\Sigma}_t$ (which requires schedules to be in $\bolds{\Sigma}$ and to not have more jobs of a queue served than there are jobs in the queue).
-We measure the performance of a policy by its worst-case cost of learning $\colq^{\net}$.
 Even with known parameters, it is known that the \textsc{MaxWeight} policy upon which $\textsc{MW-UCB}$ in Section~\ref{sec:optimal-multi} is developed can fail to stabilize a queueing network with positive traffic slackness \cite{BramsonDW21}.
 As a result, we develop the $\textsc{BackPressure-UCB}$ algorithm (\textsc{BP-UCB}) to augment the classical $\textsc{BackPressure}$ algorithm (\textsc{BP})\cite{tassiulas1992stability}.Assuming knowledge of parameters, \text{BP} selects a schedule